 This bill establishes a formal complaint process to address willful noncompliance with state education laws, reinforcing local control in school governance while ensuring equitable access to a safe learning environment for all students.
-It introduces definitions for "broad" and "limited complaints," as well as terms like "negligent" and "willful," to clarify the nature of noncompliance.
-The Office of the Superintendent of Public Instruction is mandated to create a complaint process by July 1, 2026, enabling students, parents, and community members to file complaints against school district officials for violations related to civil rights, harassment, and curriculum requirements.
-If a complaint is validated, the school district must develop a compliance action plan and hold public hearings to address the issues.
+It introduces definitions for "broad" and "limited complaints," as well as criteria for "negligent" and "willful" noncompliance.
+The Office of the Superintendent of Public Instruction is tasked with creating a complaint process by July 1, 2026, allowing students, parents, and community members to file complaints against school district officials.
+The bill mandates that existing complaint procedures must be exhausted before escalating issues to the state level.
+If willful noncompliance is found, school districts must develop a compliance action plan and conduct public hearings, with potential consequences including the withholding of state funds and accountability for school officials.

 Statutes affected: